net-daemon/docs/docs/v2/hass_model/hass_model_events.md

 ha.SendEvent("custom_event", new { mode="Standby", duration = 200 });
 ```

-The payload wil be JsonSerialized using `System.Text.Json` it can be an anonymous type or any other type that serializes to the desired Json payload
+The payload wil be JSON serialized using `System.Text.Json` it can be an anonymous type or any other type that serializes to the desired JSON payload